JerritEic/jmxClient/README.md

 JMX configuration.
 Call using: _java -jar jmxDummyServer.jar < Output to file > < Duration >_

 ### Testing
-- First run the dummy server using the runDummyServer.sh utility, then the jmxClient using runClientTest.sh.
+- Run either `runClientTest.sh` or `runClientTest.bat`.
-This runs the dummy server for 40 seconds, logging all generated tick values to "actualTicks.csv," and the jmxClient for 10 seconds, which outputs all the retrieved ticks to "tick_log.csv."
+  These run the dummy server for 40 seconds, logging all generated tick values to "actualTicks.csv," and the jmxClient for 10 seconds, which outputs all the retrieved ticks to "tick_log.csv."

 ### Used in Meterstick Benchmark
 - See [Meterstick](https://github.com/JerritEic/Meterstick)